Skip to main content

 • Audiology

-• The 30 minimum credits must also include at least 3 of the following 6 courses or courses that are equivalent (note: overview or “survey” disorders courses, or courses designed exclusively for SLPA training are not accepted):
+• The 30 credits must also include at least 3 of these 6 courses or ones that are equivalent:

 • Child Language Disorders